Probely/farcaster-onprem-agent/README.md

   VERSION=local make build-local
   ```

-Remember to reference your custom-built Docker images on any `docker-compose.yml`
+Remember to reference your custom-built Docker images on the `docker-compose.yml`
-file, or Kubernetes pod/deployment descriptor you configure.
+file, or Kubernetes pod/deployment manifest you configure.
 If not specified,
 the default Probely docker Agent images are used.